 Treating a Reaction

 Kids who have an egg allergy should have a plan in case they accidentally eat eggs.
 Work with your parents, doctor, and school nurse to have a plan in place.
-It may involve having medicine on hand, such as an antihistamine, or in severe cases, an epinephrine auto-injector.
-This comes in a small easy-to-carry container.
+It will involve having two doses of epinephrine with you.
+Epinephrine comes in a small easy-to-carry container.
 It's simple to use.
 Your doctor will show your parents (and you, if you're old enough) how to use it.

 The doctor and your parents also might want you to wear a medical alert bracelet.